CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-4.md

     ![](./media/ss-39.png)

-1. Now, select `hr_agent.py` file, replace the code with the following, which converts a stateless chat agent to a persistant agent.
+1. Now, select `hr_agent.py` file, replace the code with the following, which converts a stateless chat agent to a persistent agent.

     ```python
     import os